Collectors Guide

 1915

-I always use a few key high points on the design to judge the quality of these Halfcrowns:
+It is best to use high points on the design to judge the quality of these Halfcrowns:

 - the spiral on the harp's hip